Kasi Lemmons

-Kasi Lemmons (/ˈkeɪsi/; born Karen Lemmons, February 24, 1959) is an American film director, screenwriter, and actress.
+Kasi Lemmons (/ˈkeɪsi/; born Karen Diane Lemmons, February 24, 1959) is an American film director, screenwriter, and actress.
 She made her directorial debut with Eve's Bayou (1997), followed by The Caveman's Valentine (2001), Talk to Me (2007), Black Nativity (2013), Harriet (2019), and Whitney Houston: I Wanna Dance with Somebody (2022).
-She also directed the Netflix limited series Self Made (2020), and an episode of ABC's Women of the Movement (2022).
+In 2007, film scholar Wheeler Winston Dixon called her first three films "deeply resonant personal statements ...
+Lemmons's work is an ongoing testament to the creative possibilities of film."

-She is also known as an actress having started her career with roles in commercials with McDonald's and Levi's.
-She made her film debut in Spike Lee's School Daze (1988).
+As an actress, her film debut was in Spike Lee's School Daze (1988).
 She continued acting in Vampire's Kiss (1989), The Silence of the Lambs (1991), and Candyman (1992).
-She was described by film scholar Wheeler Winston Dixon as "an ongoing testament to the creative possibilities of film".

 Early life and education

 Lemmons was born in St. Louis, Missouri, the daughter of Dorothy Othello (née Stallworth) and Milton Francis Lemmons.
 Her father was a biology teacher and her mother was a counselor who later became a psychologist.
 In a 2021 episode of Finding Your Roots, Lemmons learned that her third-great-grandfather was transported to the United States from Africa in the early-19th century, and that she was a distant relative of actor Kevin Bacon.

 Her parents divorced when she was eight years old.
-Her mother moved the family to Newton, Massachusetts, because her mother wanted to go to Harvard to get her doctorate in education.
+Her mother moved the family to Newton, Massachusetts, because her mother wanted to go to Harvard University to get her doctorate in education.
 Her mother remarried when Lemmons was nine.
 Lemmons attended Commonwealth School, a private high school in Boston.
 In the summers, she attended the New York University's School of Drama's Circle in the Square Program, which trained children who wanted to be professional actors.
 Through this program, she gained access to the studios of professional actors such as Lee Strasberg and Stella Adler.
 Alongside her early interest in movies and acting, Lemmons also harbored an interest in directing.

 As well as attending New York University's Tisch School of the Arts, UCLA and The New School of Social Research Film Program, Lemmons was awarded an Honorary Degree, Doctor of Humane Letters, from Salem State College in 1998.